Innopolis-Robotics-Society/the_blimp_swp/reports/week5/reflection.md

 - Writing ADRs takes time.
 - ArduPilot build system has some issues with custom vehicles.

 ## What we will do next
-- Finish MVP v2 implementation.
+- Continue integrating the custom ArduMotorBlimp vehicle.
+- Improve autonomous navigation.
-- Coordinate with Capstone team on motor frames.
+- Coordinate with the Capstone team.
-- Continue improving architecture documentation as the system grows.
+- Extend system testing on real hardware.